 Each new volunteer needs to be interviewed during the volunteer fairs.
 It is at these interviews that your talents are assessed and a recommendation for placement is provided.
 Following the volunteer fairs, you will be contacted by Tennis Canada with further instructions regarding training and scheduling.

 I would like to apply to volunteer at Rogers Cup presented by National Bank, but I do not have Internet access.
 What can I do?

 While online is the fastest and easiest way to apply, you can also contact us and request a paper copy of the application form be sent to you.

 What are the basic requirements to be a Rogers Cup volunteer?

-Most of the volunteer jobs at Rogers Cup require fluency in English, basic customer-service skills, a friendly and professional demeanor, a willingness and ability to follow directions and abide by volunteer policies, and a commitment to making the tournament a wonderful experience for both the public and tournament guests.
+All of the volunteer jobs at Rogers Cup require fluency in English, basic customer-service skills, a friendly and professional demeanor, a willingness and ability to follow directions and abide by volunteer policies, and a commitment to making the tournament a wonderful experience for both the public and tournament guests.
 Other than that, an interest in tennis is always welcome!